-Before that, he was Head of Lower School at St. Paul’s, MD, where he oversaw the school’s adoption of the International Primary Curriculum.
-He also facilitated the creation of a project-based learning initiative, implemented a re-defined teacher observation process, and supported asynchronous, online professional development.
+Before that, he was Head of Lower School at St. Paul’s, Maryland, where he oversaw the school’s adoption of the International Primary Curriculum.
+He also facilitated the creation of a project-based learning initiative, implemented a redefined teacher observation process, and supported asynchronous, online professional development.

-After immigrating to the United States, he taught science at Brentwood School, CA, where he developed its Lower School Summer Program.
-Later, he was Director of Admission and Assistant Head of School at St. James’ School, CA, with significant involvement in fundraising and growing enrollment.
-Andrew was also the Assistant Headmaster and Director of Summer Programs at the John Thomas Dye School, CA.
+After immigrating to the United States, he taught science at Brentwood School, California, where he developed its Lower School Summer Program.
+Later, he was Director of Admission and Assistant Head of School at St. James’ School, California, with significant involvement in fundraising and growing enrollment.
+Andrew was also the Assistant Headmaster and Director of Summer Programs at The John Thomas Dye School, California.

 Andrew has presented at CAIS, SAIS, and NAIS Conferences.

 Andrew earned his Doctorate of Education at UCLA, and his master’s degree in educational administration from California State University, Northridge.
 Andrew’s two bachelor’s degrees are in human biology and science education.